Close contact page icon

 The Foundation for the Finnish Museum of Architecture and Design was established in Helsinki on 28 April 2022.
 The Charter of the Foundation was signed by Minister of Science and Culture Antti Kurvinen, Mayor of Helsinki Juhana Vartiainen, Permanent Secretary of the Ministry of Education and Culture Anita Lehikoinen and City Manager of Helsinki Sami Sarvilinna.

 The mission of the Foundation is to establish a new Museum of Architecture and Design of a high international standard.
 The new museum building will be located in Helsinki South Harbour.
 The Foundation is responsible for the fundraising for the museum and manages the museum’s capital.
-Once the work on setting up the new museum has been completed, the present Museum of Finnish Architecture and Design Museum and their collections will merge into the Foundation that was now set up.
+The Design Museum and the Museum of Finnish Architecture have merged into the Foundation on 1 January 2024.

-Timo Laitinen, Director General of the State Treasury, was appointed as the Chair of the Board of Directors of the Foundation for Finnish Museum of Architecture and Design.
-He has also chaired the steering group of the museum project since spring 2021.
+Timo Laitinen, Director General of the State Treasury, was appointed as the Chair of the Board of Directors of the Foundation for the Finnish Museum of Architecture and Design.
+He has also chaired the steering group of the museum project 2021-2023.

 The Foundation for the Finnish Museum of Architecture and Design cooperates closely with the Real Estate Company ADM, founded in August 2022, which is in charge of the design and development of the construction project for the New Museum of Architecture & Design, including organising a design competition for the museum building.
 The company ownership is divided in half between the City of Helsinki and the State of Finland, the main financiers of the project.